parin1995/mouse_control/README.md

 The code takes the levels of light into consideration and so is independant of it.

 It works on OpenCV, so to make it work make sure you have OpenCV installed.
+Also to control the mouse Python Xlib library is used.
+Please do install that too.